leozhang14/Nutrillent/README.md

-# Reconfig for Nutrillent Website
+# Reconfig of Nutrillent Website

 Originally named "GLED Nutrient Tracker" and created as a prototype for the online virtual hackathon "Hack the Pulse 2022". https://devpost.com/software/hackthepulse